 Businesses should ensure that proper expertise, knowledge and professionalism are in place for anyone working within their accounting system.

 Employees should be trained to follow processes, and proper oversight by management is a requirement.
 Working with an accounting firm to assist the business with its accounting process is often a wise move.

 Source documentation like receipts should continue to be maintained on a daily basis.
 Documents should be organized, and made easily traceable to the related transaction recorded.
 Using a cloud based record management system can help keep information neatly organized and easily accessible.
 Many accounting softwares also allow for records to be uploaded and attached to individual transactions.
 Maintaining duplicate records can help prevent data loss and errors, and offer a more robust and compliant accounting system.
 A prudent CPA or accounting service can work with your staff to help ensure records are properly kept.

 Regular and timely entries into the accounting system are also required to maintain compliance.
 These entries should contain all cost allocations in real time as they are made.
 Inventory, sales, expenses, equipment purchases and payroll transactions all require consistent bookkeeping, allocations related to §280e accounting, and record management for a cannabis business.

 We can help!

 At LC Solutions Michigan PLLC we provide our clients with unparalleled accounting support, professionalism, and industry specific knowledge that is crucial to their business operations.
-Our team of CPAs, bookkeepers and accounting professionals can help your cannabis business with industry compliant accounting system set up and regular maintenance of accounting processes.
+Our team of CPAs, bookkeepers and accounting professionals can help your cannabis business with industry compliant accounting system set up and processes.
 We understand our client’s needs and the special purpose bookkeeping, reporting, record keeping, and industry specific standards they require.